 Shenandoah students have a number of options for language study both in and outside of the classroom.
-Spanish is the most studied language in the United States today and the most critical for future employment opportunities in our country.
-Shenandoah offers several other important world languages as well in non elassroom formats.
-Language Classroom: Spanish 1, Spanish 2 and Spanish 3 are taught during the school year in the traditional classroom setting by Shenandoah language teachers.
+Language Classroom: Spanish 1 and Spanish 2 are taught during the school year in the traditional classroom setting by Shenandoah language teachers.

 Study Abroad: 1) ACA - German, Portuguese, Chinese (Mandarin), French, Hebrew, Italian, and Spanish are offered through Adventist Colleges Abroad (ACA) Summer Language Programs.
 ACA accepts beginner students and offers dual credit for high school juniors and seniors.
 Normally offered for 6 weeks from mid-June to late-July.
 2) Shenandoah-Argentina Language Exchange Program offers students very unique opportunities and our Argentinian exchange program is the chance of a lifetime.
 Through this program, students may apply to spend approximately six weeks, from late May to early July, studying abroad at our sister school, Instituto Superior Adventista Misiones (ISAM).
 If selected to enter the program, students will be immersed in the Spanish language by attending regular classes, touring, and taking tailored Spanish classes for second-language learners.
 In recognition of the increased language acquisition possible through immersion, SVA will offer one Spanish credit to all those in the program who satisfactorily meet the following criteria.